jc3lee/reimagined-fiesta/rawPosts/post8.md

+---
+title: "Introduction to CSS Animations"
+tags: [ "tutorial", "codenewbie", "animation", "css", "beginner" ]
+date: "2020-09-15"
+author: "JC Lee"
+cover: "/images/blog/introduction-to-css-animations/cover-1.gif"
-import Codepen from "../../components/blog/embed/Codepen.jsx" export const meta = {"title":"Introduction to CSS Animations","tags":["tutorial","codenewbie","animation","css","beginner"],"date":"2020-09-15","author":"JC Lee","cover":"/images/blog/introduction-to-css-animations/cover-1.gif","description":"This tutorial is intended for people with little to no knowledge on CSS animations.
+description: "This tutorial is intended for people with little to no knowledge on CSS animations.
 We'll learn about the two ways of adding animation in CSS: transitions and animations with keyframes.
 Transitions are used for less complicated animations, to move from one stage to another.
-Animations with keyframes are more suited for complex animations.","slug":"introduction-to-css-animations","readingTime":"4 min read"}
+Animations with keyframes are more suited for complex animations."
+---

 So you want to animate with CSS?
 Great, let's get started 😄!